apache/activemq-artemis/docs/user-manual/en/vertx-integration.md

 -   `queue`.
 The name of the ActiveMQ queue to send message to.

-As well as these required paramaters there are the following optional parameters
+As well as these required parameters there are the following optional parameters

 -   `host`.
 The host name on which the vertx target container is